Reginald Rose: The Twilight Zone and films

-Personal life and death
+Personal life, death and legacy

 Rose married Barbara Langbart in 1943, with whom he had four children.
 After they divorced, he married Ellen McLaughlin (not the playwright and actress) in 1963, with whom he had two children.

 Rose died on April 19, 2002, in a Norwalk, Connecticut, hospital, aged 81.
 The cause of death was complications of heart failure.

-Papers

 Rose's papers are housed in the Wisconsin Historical Society Archives at the Wisconsin Center for Film and Theater Research.
 The collection includes "variant drafts of scripts, correspondence, clippings, and production information".
 Films and tape recordings are included in addition to printed documents.
 Columbia University Libraries also have scripts, "cast lists, shooting schedules, and allied notes and papers" related to The Defenders.
 The material is housed in the Rare Book and Manuscript Library.